MaterializeInc/materialize/doc/user/content/serve-results/metabase.md

 the end of the URL, and opening the modified URL in a new tab.

-Because Metabase queries are simply reading data out of self-updating views in Materialize, setting your dashboards to auto-refresh at lower rates will not have a significant impact on database performance.
+Because Metabase queries are simply reading data out of self-updating views in Materialize, setting your dashboards to auto-refresh at lower rates should not have a significant impact on database performance.
+To minimize this impact, we recommend carefully choosing an [indexing strategy](https://materialize.com/docs/sql/create-index/) for any objects serving results to Metabase.

 [//]: # "TODO(morsapaes) Once we revamp quickstarts, add Related pages section pointing to a quickstart that uses Metabase"